prometheus/docs/content/docs/instrumenting/writing_exporters.md

 This is a registry to make our users’ lives a little easier, not a commitment to develop particular exporters.

+For exporters on internal applications we recommend using ports outside of the range of default ports.
+We suggest choosing a port above 9500 to leave room for more public exporters, but any port is fine as long as it complies with your organizations policy on port numbers.

 ## Announcing

 Once you’re ready to announce your exporter to the world, send an email to the